task-proxemics/XLeRobot/Assembly.md

 ## Install the Arms

 - In the current version, for easier testing, the SO100 arm clamps directly onto the cart.
-Position the arm base at the two corners of the cart's top layer, then secure with clamps.
+Position the [arm bases](https://github.com/Vector-Wangel/XLeRobot/blob/main/3D_Models/3D_models_for_printing/XLeRobot_special/SO_5DOF_ARM100_Assemblybases.stl) at the two corners of the cart's top layer, then secure with clamps.
+- Don't forget to put the bambulab filament cardboard spool inside to provide stable structural support.
 - ![image](https://github.com/user-attachments/assets/daaa6731-8886-4770-8042-77a5a0afdb74)
 - ![image](https://github.com/user-attachments/assets/46239c09-3d37-4115-8dbd-3438ee5b3bac)